dvdbisong/dvdbisong.github.io/gcp-ml-seminar/keras.md

 - The optimizer `tf.train.AdamOptimizer()` is an example of using a TensorFlow optimizer and frankly other TensorFlow functions with Keras.

 ### Using the Dataset API with tf.keras
-In this section will use the TensorFlow Dataset API to build a data pipline for feeding data into a Keras Model.
+In this section will use the TensorFlow Dataset API to build a data pipeline for feeding data into a Keras Model.
 Using the Dataset API is the preferred mechanism for feeding data as it can easily scale to handle very large datasets and better utilize the machine resources.
-Again, here, we use the Fashion MNIST dataset as an example, but this time a data pipeline is constructued using the Dataset API and the Model is constructed using the Keras Functional API.
+Again, here, we use the Fashion MNIST dataset as an example, but this time a data pipeline is constructed using the Dataset API and the Model is constructed using the Keras Functional API.

 ```python
 import tensorflow as tf